 2016, Government officials in Grand Cayman Island were going to dredge a critical area of the Georgetown coast.
 The installation of the planned pier would have made docking the large cruise ships easier but would have killed much of the world renown reef system surrounding the island.
 We were able to collect over 40,000 signatures from around the world and brought them to Grand Cayman where the document was presented to lawmakers.
 The plans to dredge were canceled.

 2015, Sea Save Foundation supported the launch of the Whale Entanglement Team by sending key Sea Save team members to lend their boats and manpower to this critical effort.

 2015, Sea Save Foundation Director Georgienne Bradley was honored with being chosen as one of Discovery Channel Shark Week’s first Finbassadors.
 The Discovery Channel Shark Week website had almost five million hits for Georgienne Bradley’s Shark Week Video.

-2015, Sea Save Foundation director Georgienne Bradley was asked to speak about shark behavior on CNN, MSN, Fox, and other mainstream news outlets.
+2015, Sea Save Foundation director Georgienne Bradley was asked to speak about shark behavior on CNN, MSNBC, Fox, and other mainstream news outlets.

 2015, Sea Save Foundation was delighted to support the creative efforts of Balinese SCUBA shops to reseed lost coral ecosystems on underwater Hindu statues.
 The reseeded corals are healthy, growing quickly, and fast becoming the foundation of a robust new marine community.
 The restored reef serves as a nursery for juvenile fish and will fund itself by attracting dive tour groups to the area.